-On SLX-OS device, Link OAM configuration is allowed on VPLS and VLL endpoints.
-Note that the support for VPLS and VLL endpoints is available only when Link OAM is configured on the link between CE (passive) and PE (active).
+On SLX-OS devices, Link OAM configuration is allowed on VPLS and VLL endpoints.
+Support for VPLS and VLL endpoints is available only when Link OAM is configured on the link between CE (passive) and PE (active).

-How Discovery works
+How discovery works

 When OAM is present, two connected OAM sub-layers exchange OAM Protocol Data Units (OAMPDU).
 OAMPDUs are standard-size untagged 802.3 frames that can be sent at a maximum rate of 10 frames per second.
-A combination of the destination MAC address, the Ethernet type and subtype allows to distinguish OAM PDU frames from other frames.
+A combination of the destination MAC address, the Ethernet type, and subtype distinguishes OAM PDU frames from other frames.